safx/ejdb/_sources/doc/ql/ql.txt

 Some performance considerations
 -------------------------------

-* Only one index may be used in search query operation.
+* Only one index can be used in search query operation.

-* Negate operations: `$not`_ and `$nin`_ not using indexes
-  so they can be slow in comparison to other matching operations.
+* Negate operations: `$not`_ and `$nin`_ do not use indexes so they can be slow in comparison with other matching operations.

 * It is better to execute update queries with `JBQRYCOUNT` control flag set to avoid unnecessarily data fetching.
 (C API)